LiviaMedeiros/done/doc/api/assert.md

   throw err;
  },
  {
-  name: 'TypeError',
+  name: "TypeError",
-  message: 'Wrong value',
+  message: "Wrong value",
   info: {
    nested: true,
-   baz: 'text',
+   baz: "text",
   },
   // Only properties on the validation object will be tested for.
   // Using nested objects requires all properties to be present.
 Otherwise